 - Public Shelter – Those persons who live in a mobile or manufactured home and are not electrically dependent, and their medical condition does not require either of the above shelters, are assigned to go to a public shelter and all public shelters are wheelchair accessible.

 Since Lake County is an inland county and not in a hurricane evacuation zone, persons who are not electrically dependent, live in a site-built home, and can perform daily routine activities without assistance, are encouraged to shelter-in-place and stay at home or with family or friends who live in a site-built home.

-Upon completion of review by the Department of Health, a letter will be issued to the mailing address provided on the form advising the applicant of the results of the review.
+Upon completion of review by the Department of Health, a letter will be issued to the mailing address provided in the registration advising the applicant of the results of the review.

-The Special Needs Application form is considered and treated as a confidential medical document and is kept in a locked file.
+The Special Needs information is considered and treated as a confidential medical document.
 These records do not fall under public records laws.